RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_1.md

 #[panic_handler]
-// you can name this function any name...it does not matter. eg the_voice_breaker_the_original_copy_the_one_and_only_HIM
+// you can name this function any name...it does not matter. eg the_coolest_name_in_the_world
 // The function takes in a reference to the panic Info.
 // Kid, go read the docs in core::panic module.
-You're a super soldier.
+It's short & sweet.
+You will revisit it a couple of times though
 fn default_panic_handler(_info: &PanicInfo) -> !{
     loop {
         // function does nothing for now, but this is where you write your magic //
-        // This is where you typically call an exception handler, or call code that logs the error messages before aborting the program
+        // This is where you typically call an exception handler, or call code that logs the error or panic messages before aborting the program
-        // The function never returns, this is an endless loop... it is a divergent function }
+        // The function never returns, this is an endless loop...
+The panic_handler is a divergent function }
 }